 My kids get up earlier than I do (the whole wake-up-before-your-kids thing doesn’t work for me) and I don’t like being greeted with “I’M STARVING” the minute I roll out of bed, so I need to create a breakfast routine this summer.

 It could be as easy as cold cereal every morning, but you need to set up the way the kids will get the food and then clean it up.

 You could also set up a schedule to help you plan things out — like a type of breakfast every day of the week that coordinates with your personal schedule.
 Maybe cereal on mornings you are busy and hot breakfast when you have more time.

 Another idea is to put one child in charge of breakfast each morning.
 The older they are, the more involved the meal can be.
 Little kids can be in charge of cereal while your teens can be in charge of baking a casserole or making pancakes.

-The sad reality of summer is that the mess-makers are home more which means… more messes.
 If your kids are anything like mine, they seem to let items fall out of their hands the moment they no longer need said item.
 It’s maddening.

 Our job as the adult is to